-In the Pacific Northwest we have two good Fiddlehead Ferns, the sword fern and the deer fern.
-Both produce great Fiddle Heads.
+On Vancouver Island, we have one good Fiddlehead Fern, the lady fern.
 A Fiddlehead is a young fern who’s end is still curled in a tight spiral.
 This spiral shape reminds many people of a fiddle, hence the name.

 The basic preparation for Fiddleheads is very simple, but can also be used in a variety of gourmet recipes.
-Whether you go the simple route, or choose something more elaborate, be certain to exercise caution if you decide to harvest them yourself.
-There are many varieties of ferns, and only the sword and deer fern are recommended for consumption on the coast.
+Whether you go the simple route or choose something more elaborate, be certain to exercise caution if you decide to harvest them yourself.
+There are many varieties of ferns, but only the lady fern is recommended for consumption on the coast.
 They must be cooked very well.

 If you aren’t experienced and you don’t know a fern expert, please be cautious and try only a very small amount first, then wait a few days before consuming more.